01: Miracle in Motion

 Gert-Jan Oskam, a man paralyzed in a cycling accident 12 years ago, can now walk again.
 This significant advancement was made possible through an AI-powered device called a brain-spine interface.

 Through a digital link, the device connects his brain to the nerves below his injury, translating his thoughts into movements.
-This is an impressive example of how AI is transforming the landscape of neurology and spinal cord injury treatment
+This is an impressive example of how AI is transforming the landscape of neurology and spinal cord injury treatments, as well as a glimpse into how we can imagine what doesn’t feel possible by pushing the limits in technology.

 After 40 rehabilitation sessions using this AI-enhanced brain-spine interface, Oskam regained voluntary control over his legs and feet.